anvilgeorge/anti-scraping-tool/README.md

 View default: creates file with list of ip addresses in CIDR format if -v not specified

 Registrant|asn: the registrant's name or an asn number, without a leading 'ASN', can be specified.
 For the registrant, it is not case sensitive.
 It will capture both XYZ and xyz.
 As well, searches are from the start of the registrant's name.
-A search for xyz will not catch ab-xyz.
+A search for xyz will not catch ab-xyz but will catch xyz-ab

 When the view flag is not selected, you will get the ips in CIDR format associated with the registrant or asn.
 As well, when the view flag is not selected, the script will create a file ASN-registrant or ASN-number with the ip addresses in CIDR format.
 If the country code is selected then the file name will include the country code in the form of ASN-CC-registrant, where CC is the country code.
+The file is created in the same directory as the scripts.
+You will need write permission for the directory.

 You will need perl and p5-Net-CIDR to run this script.